pnguyen72/1712quiz/README.md

 ## Legal

-Any license notice you may see on the webpage itself is just for jokes.
-The only official, legal license is [LICENSE](LICENSE).
+Any "license notice" you may see on the webpage itself is just for jokes.
+The only real license is [LICENSE](LICENSE).